OFDataCommittee/OFMLHackathon/README.rst

      - Stable
    * - C
      - C99
-     - In development
+     - Stable
    * - Fortran
      - Fortran 2003 +
-     - Awaiting development
+     - In development

 Project Status
 ==============

-Currently the C++ is the only mature implementation of the SILC clients.
-The C and Python client are in development and should be done soon.
+Currently the C++, and C are the only mature implementations of the SILC clients.
+The Python and Fortran clients will be finished soon.

 Using SILC